-Every island in the Caribbean has its own charm, culture, colors but most importantly food!
-Although there are a couple of staples you can pick up no matter what, here’s what your taste buds just need to experience the next time you’re island hopping.
+Every island in the Caribbean has its charm, culture, colors, and most importantly food!
+Although there are a couple of staples you can pick up no matter what, here’s what your taste buds need to experience the next time you’re island hopping.

-Mexico This might sound obvious, but if you haven’t had an authentic Mexican taco, you can’t pass up one more opportunity.
-Traditional Mexican tacos are maybe a bit smaller than you may be accustomed to and almost always come served on handmade corn tortillas with lots of peppers, onions, and cilantro to top off your meat of choice.
-Puerto Rico As an avid street foodie, I’ve yet to come across anything that has made my mouth water as much as the goodies sold across the streets in Puerto Rico.
-You don't have to worry too much about cleanliness but you do need to worry about how quickly you can order a tripleta.
-Stuffed with three kinds of meat this burrito similar savory snack will make you want to come back for more as soon as possible.
+As an avid street foodie, I’ve yet to come across anything that has made my mouth water as much as the goodies sold across the streets in Puerto Rico.
+If you don't try a Tripleta before leaving Puerto Rico you've missed out!
+Stuffed with three kinds of meat this savory snack will make you want to come back for more as soon as possible.
 Not a meat-eater?
 No worries, lots of non-meat options exist.
 It would be impressive to order something that didn’t taste incredible.
-Venezuela Ground maize dough sandwiching juicy meat that will make you drool is what you should expect from a Venezuelan Arepa.
-There are lots of different ways that they can be cooked so if you have the chance, try all the variations and I promise you a very happy tummy!
-Cuba

 What’s the best food you’ve tried in one of the beautiful Caribbean islands that you just can’t replicate at home?
-Comment below and subscribe so you don’t miss any future updates!!
-Follow me on Instagram and message me there for any of your questions.
-I'm so excited to chat with you!
+Comment below your favorite dishes so I can find my new favorite!